flutter/website/src/content/platform-integration/web/install-web/install-web-from-android-on-chromeos.md

 ---
-title: Add web as a target platform for Flutter from Android on ChromeOS start
+title: Set up web development for Flutter from Android on ChromeOS start
 description: Configure your system to develop Flutter web apps on ChromeOS.
 short-title: Starting from Android on ChromeOS
 ---